waaeh/FakeOpenSmtpRelay/INetSim/README.md

 [INetSim](https://www.inetsim.org/) is a software suite for simulating common internet services, under GPL licence, ©2007-2018 Thomas Hungenberg & Matthias Eckert.

 We use INetSim to simulate a SMTP and SMTPS server on Internet.
 INetSim will store any received email in a mbox format.
-[Script FakeOpenSmtpRelay.py](Scripts/) will then parse this mbox and relay relevant messages.
+[Script FakeOpenSmtpRelay.py](../Scripts/) will then parse this mbox and relay relevant messages.

 ## Installation
-I used the package version of inetsim (```sudo apt-get install inetsim``` - version 1.2.8-1 at the time of the writing), which creates a dedicated user inetsim.
+I used the [package version of INetSim](https://www.inetsim.org/packages.html) (version 1.2.8-1 at the time of the writing), which creates a dedicated user inetsim.
+As root:
+- `echo "deb http://www.inetsim.org/debian/ binary/" > /etc/apt/sources.list.d/inetsim.list`
+- `wget -O - https://www.inetsim.org/inetsim-archive-signing-key.asc | apt-key add -`
+- `apt update`
+- `apt install inetsim`

-The following changes were done to this installation:
+The following changes were done to the default installation:

 ### Configure the services in /etc/inetsim/inetsim.conf
 - Disabled all services but smtp & smtps: